 Eating More Fruits and Vegetables Reduces the Chance of Getting PAD

-People with peripheral artery disease have narrowing of the leg arteries.
+People with peripheral artery disease have a narrowing of the leg arteries.
 This limits blood flow to the muscles and makes it difficult or painful to walk or stand.

 Researchers from New York University School of Medicine analyzed data from 3.7 million people, average age 64.
 They found that those who ate three or more servings of fruits and vegetables a day had an 18 percent reduced risk of peripheral artery disease.